 - In the spring of 1997, EPA entered into an agreement with the site owner under which the owner erected a new fence as an interim measure that now prevents people from coming into contact with these contaminants.

 - EPA entered into an agreement with seven potentially responsible parties, including Allied Signal, FMC, Novartis, Olin, Shell Oil, Union Carbide, and Wilmington Securities, to conduct a remedial investigation and feasibility study (RI/FS) at the site.
-These cooperating companies have notified EPA that an additional seven companies including the site owner, Central Chemical, have joined the group.
+These cooperating companies, subsequently, notified EPA that an additional seven companies, including the site owner, Central Chemical, joined the group.

 - In February 2003, the Remedial Investigation/Feasibility Study (RI/FS) work plan was completed.